-Her interests include lung fibrosis (scarring), asthma, chronic obstructive airways disease, lung infection, investigation of cough and breathlessness and a broad range of general respiratory and general medical conditions.
+Her interests include lung fibrosis (scarring), asthma, chronic obstructive airways disease, lung infection, investigation of cough and breathlessness and a broad range of general respiratory conditions.

-Dr Hoyles is the lead clinician for the Oxford Interstitial Lung Disease Service, and her unit is an NHS England recognised specialist centre for interstitial lung disease (ILD) and a Pirfenidone prescribing centre.
+Dr Hoyles is the lead clinician for the Oxford Interstitial Lung Disease Service, and her unit is an NHS England recognised specialist centre for interstitial lung disease (ILD) and an anti-fibrotic prescribing centre.
 Rachel has a national profile in ILD, is a regular speaker at national conferences.
-She is a current member of the ILD Specialist Advisory Group, advising the British Thoracic Society on national policy including NICE recommendations, has held an advisory role with the British Lung Foundation in forming a Patient Charter.
+She is a previous member of the ILD Specialist Advisory Group, advising the British Thoracic Society on national policy including NICE recommendations, has held an advisory role with the British Lung Foundation in forming a Patient Charter.